-As an additional benefit, Kramer says that the more we do something, such as practicing gratitude, the more we are conditioning our brain to expect and respond to those behaviors.
+As an additional benefit, Damoose says that the more we do something, such as practicing gratitude, the more we are conditioning our brain to expect and respond to those behaviors.
 Practicing daily gratitude teaches us to hone in on what’s helpful to us while tuning out what’s toxic.

-“The more you do this, the better you’ll feel, and you’ll eventually start looking for the good in things without even having to try,” Kramer says.
+“The more you do this, the better you’ll feel, and you’ll eventually start looking for the good in things without even having to try,” Damoose says.
 “This is a practice that teaches us resilience and will certainly help us to get through whatever crises — big or small — that may come our way.”

 Learn about mental health services and read important COVID-19 information from Sharp.
 As part of our efforts to keep you safe, we are offering teletherapy and virtual care programs that provide continued access to care.
 Admissions continue to be in person, so that we can assess patients for their individual care needs.